Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

-We hereby address the challenge of the efficient UBCM sampling task by adopting the core idea of rejection sampling from the Miller-Hagberg algorithm.
+It is straightforward to adapt the Miller-Hagberg algorithm to the UBCM, which has been done in the igraph package~\cite{igraph_games_section4.4}.
 While the exact probability formulas differ between the Chung-Lu model and the UBCM, both models share a crucial feature that enables efficient sampling: nodes can be ordered to create monotonically decreasing edge probability sequences.
 In the Chung-Lu model, we can create a decreasing probability sequence $p_{i1} \geq p_{i2} \geq \cdots \geq p_{iN}$ by sorting nodes in descending order of node degree $k_i$.
-For UBCM, a decreasing probability sequence can be created by sorting the nodes by \emph{ascending order} of $\alpha_i$ because lower $\alpha_i$ values yield higher edge probabilities.
-The step-by-step description of the algorithm is as follows: (i) We sort all nodes $i$ in ascending order of $\alpha_i$ (i.e., $\alpha_1 \leq \alpha_2 \leq \cdots \leq \alpha_N$). (ii) We then go through each node $i$ in this order with the initial proposal probability $q = p^{\text{UBCM}}_{i,i}$. (iii) For each focal node $i$, we sample a candidate neighbor $j$ ($j>i$ for undirected networks) by skipping $L$ nodes, where $L$ is sampled from the Geometric distribution $p^\text{Geo}(L;q)$, and accept the candidate with probability $p^{\text{UBCM}}_{i,j}/q$.
-The proposal probability $q$ is then updated by $q=p^{\text{UBCM}}_{i,j}$, and this step is repeated until no candidate is left. (iv) continue the process with the next candidate.
-If we hit the end of the candidate list (e.g., $i+L > N$), move to the next node $i+1$.
+For the UBCM, a decreasing probability sequence can be created by sorting the nodes in \emph{ascending order} of $\alpha_i$ because lower $\alpha_i$ values yield higher edge probabilities.
+The step-by-step description of the algorithm is as follows: (i) We sort all nodes $i$ in ascending order of $\alpha_i$ (i.e., $\alpha_1 \leq \alpha_2 \leq \cdots \leq \alpha_N$). (ii) We then go through each node $i$ in this order with the initial proposal probability $q = p^{\text{UBCM}}_{i,i}$. (iii) For each focal node $i$, we sample a candidate neighbor $j$ ($j>i$ for undirected networks) by skipping $L$ nodes, where $L$ is sampled from the geometric distribution $p^\text{Geo}(L;q)$, and accept the candidate with probability $p^{\text{UBCM}}_{i,j}/q$.
+The proposal probability $q$ is then updated to $q=p^{\text{UBCM}}_{i,j}$, and this step is repeated until no candidate is left. (iv) Continue the process with the next candidate.
+If we reach the end of the candidate list (e.g., $j+L > N$), move to the next node $i+1$.
+While the sampling algorithm is implemented in the igraph package, it is still in the experimental stage, and the accuracy and speed are not yet fully tested.
+Thus, we implemented it ourselves and used it for our simulations.
+The code is included in our Python package.